-23 October 2019 – Tax Practitioners warned to toe the line
+23 October 2019 – Tax Practitioners have a duty to represent taxpayers honestly and effectively

 SARS is taking steps to align Tax Practitioners with the law that governs anyone advising or assisting taxpayers with tax matters.
 This law states that Tax Practitioners should be registered with SARS and with a Recognised Controlling Body (RCB).

 Who can report a Tax Practitioner?